Growth plate fractures

 Cartilage develops into bone when a fetus is in utero and during the earliest stages of life, as a result of an essential process known as “endochondral ossification,” which occurs in the growth plates.
 These bones continue growing in length throughout childhood and adolescence due to the same process.

-There are five major types of growth plate fractures, which are also known as Salter-Harris fractures:
+There are five major types of growth plate fractures, also known as Salter-Harris fractures:

 - Transverse fractures through the growth plate (Salter 1)